Beckhoff-USA-Community/AutoDeployPCviaScript-main/Script/ReadMe_FirstTimeUseInstructions.txt

 Steps to use this script program to auto setup PC, install TwinCAT, HMI, and install your program.
 Enjoy!

+Note for Shawn.
+Please move license setup to step 1.

 Step1:
 Copy TwinCAT installer to folder:
 *\Script\ProgramsToBeInstalled\TwinCAT3.1\